Sahil077/News-Updates/README.md

 Go to that folder , in the bottom you will find the file with name plus91.exe which is our required file.

 So , now just click on the .exe file to open it.

+STEPS TO DOWNLOAD THE PROJECT:- ...

+	step 1 - download the project either clone it or download the zip file step 2 - open in the code editor and navigate to that folder. step 3 - write the command in the terminal npm install or npm i to install all the dependencies step 4 - write the command npm start after step 4 a new folder will be created with name => "plus91--so on..". step 5 - open that folder
+	step 6 - In the bottom , you will find the file with the name => "plus91.exe" step 7 - just click on that file and you will see the output .